 For folks who want the technical details:

-You must supplement with 5-methyltetrahydrofolate.
-5-methyltetrahydrofolate 400-800 micrograms daily is generally adequate for anyone with a single mutation (especially if you eat plenty of leafy greens).
+You must supplement with 5-methyltetrahydrofolate; 400-800 micrograms daily is generally adequate for anyone with a single mutation (especially if you eat plenty of leafy greens).
 If you have a double mutation, it is a good idea to take an extra 400-800 micrograms.
-For additional benefit, you can add SAMe 400-800 mg daily.
-SAMe supports detoxification and can improve sleep (take it in the evening).
+For additional benefit, you can add 400-800 mg of SAMe daily, in the evening.
+SAMe supports detoxification and can improve sleep.

-Chemical components called “methyl groups” that are essential for proper detoxification can also be supplied by vitamin B6 and vitamin B12.
+Chemical components called “methyl groups” that are essential for proper detoxification can also be supplied by vitamins B6 and B12.
 It is, however, important to get the activated forms of these important vitamins.
-The activated form of vitamin B6 is pyridoxal 5-phosphate and the active form of vitamin B12 is methylcobalamin.
+The activated form of vitamin B6 is pyridoxal 5-phosphate, and the active form of vitamin B12 is methylcobalamin.

 Healthful diet and adequate supplementation of methyl donors is generally adequate for recovery.
 MTHFR testing is only necessary if recovery is not progressing.

 In my medical practice, I had the fortune of working with a lab that measured MTHFR for no charge.
 For the five years it was available, I tested all my patients.
 Surprisingly, I found it played a more minor role in recovery than I expected.
 I had chronic Lyme sufferers who were severely symptomatic who had no mutations, and perfectly healthy people who had double mutations.

 Certain types of symptoms require evaluation by diagnostic procedures conducted by specialists in their respective fields.
 These symptoms include:

 - Neurological symptoms: Severe neurological symptoms are evaluated with a nerve conduction test and MRI of the brain to assess the nervous system.
 The purpose is ruling out multiple sclerosis.